futoin/core-js-ri-invoker/README.md

 - callable `function` - func( as, params.. ) - a callable
      which is called to generated value on cache miss
 - params `Array` - parameters to be passed to *callable*
-- ttl `integer` - time to live to use, if value is set on cache miss
+- ttl_ms `integer` - time to live in ms to use, if value is set on cache miss

 <a name="SimpleCCM"></a>
 #class: SimpleCCM